Treatment for Schizophrenia

 Genetics

-Kraepelin also emphasized the genetic (inheritance) factor but added as a possible cause physical illnesses in childhood, such as brain inflammation.
+Kraepelin also emphasized the genetic (inheritance) factor, adding it as a potential cause of physical illnesses in childhood, such as brain inflammation.

 Birth complications or infectious diseases of the nervous system are also discussed as causes of schizophrenia.